 “Guesstimating” how many calories you've burned or how hard your heart is working can lead to error.
 Even the treadmill computer itself might show you an inaccurate amount of calories burned.
 There are treadmills and devices available which remove the guesswork and give you a more accurate idea.

-Treadmills such as the Schwinn 830 have heart rate monitors and calorie counters.
+The more advanced treadmills have heart rate monitors and calorie counters.
 They also have the capability with their presets to program interval training if HIIT is your preferred treadmill training option.

 We have established that weight loss is one of the benefits of using your treadmill.
 We have also given you some ideas how you can achieve this.